The Doctor's Companions

 (Simon Bucher-Jones & Mark Clapham)

-Compassion's basic outlook on life could be best described as a little bit of a combination of a child and a homicidal maniac; when she originally met Sam, she was unable to fully understand why Sam was angry at their creation of a weapon called the Cold, which killed only a few dozen people at any one time, when cars killed thousands of people every year and she wasn't angry at them.
+Compassion's basic outlook on life could be best described as a sociopathic child; when she originally met Sam, she was unable to fully understand why Sam was angry at the sale of weapons that only killed only a few dozen people at any one time when cars killed thousands of people every year, feeling that the only difference was in scale without considering the moral implications of a weapon designed to kill and the comparatively small chance of death being the result of anyone going for a drive.
 Even with her new principles of sacrifice and resolve added to her personality - although she was originally unwilling to take action where her own life would be at risk -, she retained this partly simplistic attitude for some time after joining The Doctor, such as when she couldn't understand why Fitz and The Doctor didn't burn The Doctor's books to keep warm while they were in a cold hut in "The Blue Angel".
-She was also rather cynical about life on several occasions, often expressing doubt or disdain that The Doctor’s intervention in situations actually accomplished anything that couldn’t have been sorted out on its own (A fact that wasn’t helped when they spent time investigating a corrupt company on a distant colony when even The Doctor was uncertain if they’d made any positive impact on the situation in the end ("Frontier Worlds")).
+She was also rather cynical on several occasions, often expressing doubt or disdain that The Doctor’s intervention in situations actually accomplished anything that couldn’t have been sorted out on its own (A fact that wasn’t helped when they spent time investigating a corrupt company on a distant colony when even The Doctor was uncertain if they’d made any positive impact on the situation in the end ("Frontier Worlds")), even if she still assisted The Doctor due to the strength of his world view providing her with an appealing signal to obey.

 The Doctor eventually worked out what appeared to be an ideal solution to the problem of Compassion’s receiver, attaching a filter to the receiver that, due to its link with the TARDIS, would block out any random impulses that might affect Compassion’s behaviour in ways that would impact her own development (Although Iris Wildthyme, an old flame of The Doctor’s, attempted to remove the filter for reasons that weren’t explained at the time) ("The Blue Angel").
 After this, Compassion’s personality ceased being influenced by random impulses from the world around her, although she was still capable of receiving - and sometimes even manipulating - media signals, as shown when she used her sensitivity to radio waves to turn the defences of a base against her enemies in "The Taking of Planet 5" or was able to hack into a damaged alien network in "Parallel 59".
-Her connection to the TARDIS also resulted in her beginning to absorb some aspects of The Doctor’s morality and personality due to his long connection to the TARDIS telepathic circuits, giving her a greater interest in the problems they encountered even if she still remained emotionally detached.
+Her connection to the TARDIS also resulted in her beginning to absorb some aspects of The Doctor’s morality and personality due to his long connection to the TARDIS telepathic circuits, giving her a greater interest in the problems they encountered even if she still remained emotionally detached, finding the strength of The Doctor’s world-view easy to follow even if she was more willing to resort to violence than he would like.

 Book - The Shadows of Avalon